 It's worth your time to test out the price of your product.
 The Split Test For The Product Price Can Even Be Done On The Day Of Your Product Launch.

+It Goes Without Saying, That The Price Of Your Product And Bonuses; Are The Biggest Factors That Affect Your Prospect’s Decision.

 Whether they'll click on the "buy button" or the "no thanks button"; depends very heavily on your Product's Price.
 To conduct a Split Test, you'll want to Create 2 Sales Pages With Different Prices.